Associate of Science in Surgical TechnologyPrepare for an Exciting Career in Health Care

 In just two years at St. Catharine College in Kentucky, you can gain the skills you need to begin a demanding and fulfilling career as a Surgical Technologist.
 Surgical Technologists are allied health professionals, who are an integral part of the team of medical practitioners providing surgical care to patients.
 Surgical Technologists work under the supervision of a surgeon to facilitate the safe and effective conduct of invasive surgical procedures, ensuring that the operating room environment is safe, equipment functions properly, and the operative procedure is conducted under conditions that maximize patient safety.
 Surgical Technologists possess expertise in the theory and application of sterile and aseptic technique and combine the knowledge of human anatomy, surgical procedures, and implementation tools and technologies to facilitate a physician's performance of invasive therapeutic and diagnostic procedures (Source: www.ast.org).

-Upon graduation, nearly 100 percent of our Surgical Technology graduates find positions in hospitals, labor and delivery departments, and outpatient surgery centers, both in-state and beyond.Special Program Highlights and Features:
+Upon graduation, Surgical Technology graduates find positions in hospitals, labor and delivery departments, and outpatient surgery centers, both in-state and beyond.Special Program Highlights and Features:

 - In addition to the extensive OR training, you will complete two semesters of liberal arts education that ensure you graduate with the skills and knowledge worthy of an Associate of Science Degree.